Table of contents

 Average pg&e bill for 3 bedroom house

-A lot of homeowners are seeing an increase in their PG&E electricity bill.
+A lot of homeowners are seeing an increase in their PG&E electricity bills.
 That is because as of October 2020, California imposed statewide fees on PG&E. So, PG&E increased their prices to make up for an increase in their fees along with the additional costs incurred by recent wildfires.

-The Mercury News, a Bay Area New Group states, “The new increase for October in monthly bills for PG&E residential customers is 31 cents a month and resulted from the commission’s mandate.
+The Mercury News, a Bay Area News Group, states, “The new increase for October in monthly bills for PG&E residential customers is 31 cents a month and resulted from the commission’s mandate.
 As of August, PG&E’s residential customers experienced an average bill of $181.21 a month.
 That included an average residential electric bill of $127.40 and an average gas bill of $53.81, according to PG&E spokesperson James Noonan.”